 Academic Misconduct refers to student behaviour that compromises proper assessment of a student's academic activities and includes (but is not limited to): cheating, fabrication, falsification, plagiarism, unauthorized assistance, failure to comply with an instructor's expectations regarding conduct required of students completing academic assessments in their courses, and failure to comply with exam regulations applied by the Registrar.
+It also includes using of third-party websites/services to access past/current course material, essay/assignment writing services, or real-time assistance in completing assessments, seeking answers to assessment questions and similar, whether paid, bartered or unpaid.

-For information of the Student Academic Misconduct Policy and Procedures, please visit; https://ucalgary.ca/policies/files/policies/student-academic-misconduct-policy.pdf https://ucalgary.ca/policies/files/policies/student-academic-misconduct-procedure.pdf
+For information of the Student Academic Misconduct Policy and Procedures, please visit; https://ucalgary.ca/policies/files/policies/student-academic-misconduct-procedure.pdf